mmjmike/repseq/docs/usage_mixcr.md

 mx.show_report_images(output_dir)
 ```

-5) get a tabular report using `get_processing_table` function.
+5) Get a tabular report using `get_processing_table` function.
 It searches for clonosets in the the folder, extracts their sample_id's and shows main
     processing stats in a table format.
 By default does not show "off-target" clonosets -
     those having less than 1% (default, may be overriden) of reads for the sample_id.
     For example, you have sequenced TRB sample, but there is found 0.5% (by read count)